Montreal in 2 Days: everything you need to know

 The Latin Quarter

 Finally, walk a few blocks to the lively Latin Quarter, the quintessential student area of the Quartier des spectacles.
-Here the colourful little houses will catch your eye, but more interesting is the call of the cheap food and beer among its cafes, restaurants and terraces.
+Here the colourful little houses will catch your eye, but more interesting is the call of the cheap food and beer among the cafes, restaurants and terraces.
 This is the place with the best things to do in Montreal at night.

 After dinner, you can enjoy live music, all around you will find venues with jazz, blues or electronic bands.
 If you prefer a more relaxed atmosphere, you can opt for a cosy bar where you can sip craft cocktails and chat with the locals or do your craft beer tasting.
 The Latin Quarter is the perfect place to end your first day of your trip.